jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 which is to create an open-source repository containing copies of all the data sources being used, along with the scripts used to process them.

+Issue like those with [Terms](#6-terms) arose simply because SCDB didn't fully consider the impact of older cases on a design that it inherited from Harold Spaeth's "ALLCOURT" database.
+Other issues, like those with [Argument and Reargument Dates](#4-argument-and-reargument-dates), could be considered a failure of imagination -- *except* that we discussed dating issues with SCDB principals (Andrew Martin and Troy DeArmitt) at least ten years ago, and the only headway we were able to make was a vague commitment to consider "database extensions" that would allow groups like Oyez to add more comprehensive oral argument information (e.g., dates, names of advocates, etc).
+As far as I can tell, that never happened.

+In any event, it's never too late to fix problems like that.
+Instead of making excuses, justifications, or brushing off good suggestions as "too much work", SCDB should start acknowledging problems and create a roadmap for improving and evolving the database, defining new variables to address old issues and new features, deprecating problematic variables, and above all, adding rigorous data validation rules and cross-checks to eliminate mistakes and prevent future errors.

-I think if SCDB really wants to be a Gold Standard, then it should stop being a siloed operation, performing all its updates behind a veil of secrecy, and making the world wait with bated breath for each new release.
+I think if SCDB really wants to be a Gold Standard, it also needs to stop being a siloed operation, performing all its updates behind a veil of secrecy, and making the world wait with bated breath for each new release.
 As an academic endeavour, more knowledge -- not less -- should be one of the goals, as well as encouraging cooperation and participation among all interested parties.